HarshaR1642/tuya_rn_upgrade_test/README.md

 ## Usage

 Now you can actually use the methods in this package.
-Unfortunately I don't have time to document them all, so it is advised to read the source code, but here's a start.
+Few of them listed below rest can be found in .ts files

 To login with an existing account: